feature 45

 Release:May 1960

 Freddy Cannon was born in the North Shore area of Massachusetts in 1939 and made his recording debut in 1955 as a backing vocalist and guitarist.
 His first release here was Tallahassee Lassie a Swan recording on the London label in 1959.
 Jump Over was his biggest local hit making No.12 on Sydney's 2UE Top 40 (18th Jun 1960).
 It was the second of nine Top Rank releases but Freddy had more than 20 single releases in the 1960's on Festival, Top Rank, HMV, Stateside and Warner Brothers.
+See Humdinger and If You Were a Rock and Roll Record.

 feature 45